mbijon/WP-Resized-Image-Quality/readme.txt

 == Frequently Asked Questions ==

+= What was the default image quality in WordPress? =

+The default image compression setting for JPEGs is 90%.

+= What about PNG and GIF images? =

+WordPress doesn't currently support PNG compression internally (none at all).
+There are other image-handling plugins that compress PNGs and GIFs, but they either require server-side tools or a 3rd-party service.
+For a Plugin using server-side tools, try 'EWWW Image Optimizer'.
+For a Plugin using a 3rd-party service, try 'WP Smush.it'.

 = How can I update JPEGs uploaded before installing this plugin at a different setting? =

 First, install this plugin and choose your new compression level.
 Then install the Regenerate Thumbnails plugin, http://wordpress.org/plugins/regenerate-thumbnails/, and run it.
 All the regenerated thumbnails will be compressed at the compression % from this plugin.

-= What was the default image quality in WordPress? =

-The default image compression setting for JPEGs is 90%.

 = What happens to uploaded images if I turn the plugin off? =

+Images uploaded while the plugin was active will stay at their original/old compression level (to recompress them, I recommend the Regenerate Thumbnails plugin).
 After you deactivate the custom compression setting will be removed and all new images will use WP's default 90% compression setting.
-Images uploaded while the plugin was active will stay at their old compression level.

 = Does this plugin compress PNG files? =

 No, it doesn't.
 All the PNG compression tools I've found aren't standard on most servers.
 You would need root access and a more-complicated plugin to get PNG compression working.

 == Screenshots ==